Chase You Invest Trade Review

 There are two ways to receive free stock and ETF trades each year:

 - Chase Premier Plus Checking customers ($15,000 min avg account balance) – First 100 trades free each year.

 - Chase Private Client customers ($250,000 min avg account balance) – Unlimited free trades each year.
 Also applies to Chase Sapphire Banking, J.P.
 Morgan Private Bank, and J.P.
 Morgan Securities clients

 Chase vs Bank of America: Without question, Chase You Invest Trade’s approach to free trading is modeled after Bank of America Merrill Edge and the Preferred Rewards program.
-With Preferred Rewards, at least $20,000 (Gold status) is required to receive unlimited free trades each month.
-Preferred Rewards also comes with a slew of additional benefits, including money market savings boosts, credit card cash back bonuses, and more.
+However, with Preferred Rewards, all customers receive unlimited free trades each month, regardless of their account balance.
+Preferred Rewards also comes with a variety of additional benefits, including money market savings boosts, credit card cash back bonuses, and more.
 Compare Chase You Invest vs Merrill Edge.You Invest Trade pricing summary: